endurancerc/RealDriver/README.md

 * Joystick: Left-Right mapped to CH1.
 Up-Down mapped to CH2.
 The Gear Icon on the top left is displayed while in joystick mode.
 Pressing this will hide the joystick and return the controls menu.

 ### TODO - Future Goals for this software:
+* Support for more than two control channels.
 * Creation of a web-app enabling connections from any web browser.
 * Joystick support.
 Support for joysticks and game controllers connected to the Android device.
-* Meta Quest support.
-Creation of a native Meta Quest application.
-Head tracking allowing of mapping to pan and tilt platforms and Quest hand controller support.
+* Meta Quest 3 support.
+Creation of a native Meta Quest application with head tracking and hand controller support.

 -------------------------------------------------------------------------------------------------------------------------